mattmotoki/mattmotoki.github.io/_art/dolphin.md

 ## Technical Implementation

-I was playing around with [Lissajous curves](https://en.wikipedia.org/wiki/Lissajous_curve) and this popped out.
+I was playing around with <a href="https://en.wikipedia.org/wiki/Lissajous_curve" target="_blank">Lissajous curves</a> and this popped out.

 ```python